STaRDoGG/GeekDrop-Props/README.md

 ## Changelog ##

 * Version 1.1
-	* In Versions 1.0 when opening more than 1 Properties Sheet, they would open directly on top of each other, which got a bit confusing, so now when more than 1 is opened they'll all open in different areas of the screen.
+	* In Version 1.0 when opening more than 1 Properties Sheet, they would open directly on top of each other, which got a bit confusing, so now when more than 1 is opened they'll all open in different areas of the screen.

 * Version 1.0
 	* First release.
 Hello World!